trzsz/trzsz-ssh/README.md

 [![WebSite](https://img.shields.io/badge/WebSite-https%3A%2F%2Ftrzsz.github.io%2Fssh-blue?style=flat)](https://trzsz.github.io/ssh)
 [![中文文档](https://img.shields.io/badge/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3-https%3A%2F%2Ftrzsz.github.io%2Fcn%2Fssh-blue?style=flat)](https://trzsz.github.io/cn/ssh)

-## Introduction

-trzsz-ssh ( tssh ) is an open-source project written in golang, designed as a drop-in replacement for the openssh client.
+trzsz-ssh ( tssh ) is an ssh client designed as a drop-in replacement for the openssh client.
 It aims to provide complete compatibility with openssh, mirroring all its features, while also offering additional useful features not found in the openssh client.

 ## Basic Features